John F. Ross (author)

 John F. Ross is an American historian and author.
 He is the recipient of the 2011 Fort Ticonderoga Award for Contributions to American History.

 Career

-The author of over 200 articles, Ross' works have appeared in Smithsonian Magazine, The Atlantic, the New York Times, Wall Street Journal, Outside Magazine, and the Washington Post.
+The author of over 200 articles, Ross' works have appeared in Smithsonian, The Atlantic, The New York Times, The Wall Street Journal, Outside, and The Washington Post.
 He has reported from Greenland, Siberia, Galapagos, Panama, Thailand, and Mexico.
 In addition to his written work, Ross has been featured on more than fifty radio and television programs, including PBS's American Experience, NPR's On Point, Science Friday, C-SPAN, the Discovery Channel, the John Batchelor Show, and the Pritzker Military Presents.
 He has spoken at the Smithsonian's Natural History Museum, NASA, the Explorers Club, and Cosmos Club.

 Ross was the former Executive Editor of American Heritage and has served on the Board of Editors at Smithsonian Magazine.

 Promise of the Grand Canyon

 Ross' fifth book, The Promise of the Grand Canyon: John Wesley Powell's Perilous Journey and His Vision for the American West (Viking, July 2018), is the account of John Wesley Powell who, as an explorer, dared to lead the first successful expedition down the Colorado through the Grand Canyon, and, as a visionary, waged a bitterly contested campaign for environmental sustainability.

 The Washington Post says "Ross tells Powell's story powerfully, sprinkled with quotes from the explorer-geologist's diary and a feeling of dramatic suspense—will he survive?—even though we know the outcome."

 TIME interviewed Ross on the occasion of the 100th anniversary of the Grand Canyon National Park on February 26, 2019.
 And, The National featured a story about Ross' research trip down the Colorado River with his family.